-Quite possibility one of the most recognized names in natural history art is John James Audubon (1785-1851), considered one of the greatest bird artists, namesake of the Audubon Society and famous for his double elephant-folio volumes of the Birds of America.
+Quite possibility one of the most recognized names in natural history art is John James Audubon (1785-1851), considered one of the greatest bird artists, namesake of the Audubon Society and famous for his double elephant-folio volumes of the Birds of America (view in Digital Library).
 Audubon hunted his subjects and used these freshly killed birds in life-like poses for drawing.
 Conservation of nature was not much of a consideration at this time and Audubon might shoot many birds before he found what he considered the perfect representation of the species.
 Audubon’s life work and act of Creation was also an act of destruction, an unrealized possibility of extinction.

 In my youth I often went camping in MacKerricher State Park, on the Northern California coast.
 I kept a journal to record aspects of small plants and animals I found along the beach and in the nearby woods.
 Each entry was focused on a detailed penciled drawing of the creature.
 Little did my young mind know this was a child’s play of natural history illustration.
 Our species’ interest and fascination in drawing the natural world around us goes back into prehistory long before Audubon when people first drew charcoaled animals on cave walls.